joshgerdes/jekyll-uno/_posts/2014-06-02-wildstar-install-addons.md

 ---
-title: WildStar: How to install addons
+title: WildStar How to install addons
 categories:
   - Windows
 author: Luke